dsmirnov88/Shelf-Space-Allocation/README.md

 # Shelf-Space-Allocation
 R package for retail shelf-space optimization

 This R package was developed as part of a research project at WHU - Otto Beisheim School of Management by the chair of Production Management.
 It contains a set of functions allowing for an end-to-end execution of a shelf-space optimization project.
-The solution was designed mainly for the use at grocery retailers in collaboration with a najor german retail chain.
+The solution was designed mainly for the use at grocery retailers in collaboration with a major german retail chain.

 The corresponding article was published in: _____________

-Follow the steps outlined below to perform your own shelf-space optimization:
+Follow the steps outlined below to perform your own shelf-space optimization: \n
 1. Data Import:
 1a.
 Use function ___ to export a set of MS Excel templates holding the required input data 1b.
 Use function ___ to import your data and convert it to the format requried by the package